 Very diverse.
-We serve patients with Medi-Cal (Medicaid), Medicare and Kaiser Health Insurance.
-Oakland is one of the most culturally and ethnically diverse cities in America with more than 125 languages and dialects spoken.
+We serve patients with Medi-Cal (Medicaid), Medicare, and Kaiser Health Insurance.
+Oakland is one of the most culturally and ethnically diverse cities in America with more than 125 languages and dialects are spoken.
 In addition, Alameda County has one of the largest immigrant and LGBTQI populations in the United States.
-We have a large catchment area (of 340,000 members) and thus serve patients from a wide variety of backgrounds.
+We have a large catchment area (of over 300,000 members) and thus serve patients from a wide variety of backgrounds.

 Is moonlighting allowed?

 Yes.
 Residents in good academic standing are eligible to moonlight with the program director’s approval starting in PGY3.

 Is the East Bay a nice place to live?

 The East Bay is one of the most desirable places to live in the world.
 This is due to its cultural and ethnic diversity, healthy economy, temperate climate, dynamic cities (including Oakland and Berkeley), and proximity to San Francisco.
 The Bay Area offers a wide range of world-class restaurants, performing arts, museums, and college and professional sporting events.
 There is a highly active food scene in the East Bay and chefs have access to world-class produce.
 Access to outdoor recreation is available through the regional park system and Lake Tahoe is just a 3-hour drive away.
 Public buses and the Bay Area Rapid Transit (BART) are inexpensive and convenient ways to travel without driving.

 Graduates of non-U.S. medical colleges

 How do I apply as an International Medical Graduate?

 Applications are accepted through ERAS via ECFMG (Educational Commission for Foreign Medical Graduates).

 Is there a cut-off score for the USMLE exams?